agwlprash/agwlprash.github.io/_pages/research.md

 [Navigate to top](#Top_of_page){: .btn .btn--inverse .btn--small}

 ## Porous media flow <a id="Porous">

+Bio-inspired design is the process of using natural systems as a source of inspiration for the development of new technologies.
+We believe that nature has evolved solutions to many of the problems that we encounter in engineering, and by studying these solutions we can learn how to create more efficient and effective technologies.

+Our research focuses on using bio-inspired designs to improve the performance of fluid flow and heat transfer systems.
+These systems are critical for a wide range of applications, including energy production, transportation, and environmental protection.
+By improving their efficiency, we can help to reduce the environmental impact of these technologies and make them more cost-effective.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/LMM.png" alt="Leaf" width="40%">